xubing/RNReduxDemo/README.md

 ###It is a simple application to calculate.

 ---
-How to run this application ?
+How to run this application in ios ?

 1. git clone git@github.com:xubing/RNReduxDemo.git
 2. cd RNReduxDemo